-- a) regular attendance of online/classroom sessions and active participation (max. permitted absence: 1x180 min) 40 % - b) group presentation of the topic chosen from the course syllabus during the last online session and feedback to team members 60 %
+- a) regular attendance of sessions and active participation (max. permitted absence: 1x180 min) 40 % - b) group presentation of the topic chosen from the course syllabus during the last session and feedback to team members $60\,\%$

-The course focuses on soft and hard skills necessary to become successful on the labour market within the shared corporate services centres and its objective is to provide students with a set of effective communication tools.
+The course focuses on soft and some hard skills necessary to become successful on the labour market within the shared corporate services centres and its objective is to provide students with a set of effective communication tools.
 The companies associated within the Business Service Center Forum (BSCF) of the American Chamber of Commerce in Slovakia employ more than 31,000 full-time employees and have identified soft communication skills on one hand as the most important skills but on the other hand as at least developed competences of graduates entering the labour market.
-The aim of the course is to contribute to enhancement of soft and hard skills which are necessary for working not only in the shared services centres, but also widely applicable on the labour market.
-After completing the course, students will be able to communicate more assertively, solve conflicts arising on the workplace, receive and give feedback effectively, but they will also know the basis of working in accounting systems or in programming languages.
+The aim of the course is to contribute to enhancement of soft and some hard skills which are necessary for working not only in the shared services centres, but also widely applicable on the labour market.
+After completing the course, students will be able to communicate more assertively, solve conflicts arising on the workplace, receive and give feedback effectively, but they will also know the basis of working in accounting systems or in programming languages (depending on the actual need of the labour market).